kWAYTV/kwslogger/README.md

 logger.sleep("Waiting for 1 second...", 1)
 ```

-Run functions while you showing the spinner
+Run functions while you showing the spinner with an optional timer
 ```python
 from kwslogger import Logger